Taose/workbench/README.md

 Additionally and perhaps more usefully, when nearing end of life, the hammers can be "salvaged", this saves an ingot from the worn hammer for re-use.

-v0.1
+v0.1 <br />
-    Added Salvaging features to hammers so that they aren't entirely wasted.
+-  Added Salvaging features to hammers so that they aren't entirely wasted.
-    Added additional hammers of varying strengths to work well with the "levelling" system Adjusted the rates of wear and repair to be more friendly to gameplay.
+-  Added additional hammers of varying strengths to work well with the "levelling" system
+-  Adjusted the rates of wear and repair to be more friendly to gameplay.

 ## Work Bench ##